Midwifery Practice in Zones of Danger

 Bernd Dittrich usplash img

 Many Certified Nurse-Midwives and Certified Midwives will seek employment with hospital corporate systems that may be new to them.
-During the hiring process, prospective new-hire midwives are introduced to most aspects of the hospital regime that it is particularly proud of.
-During this quasi-courtship, the midwife is not likely to discover the dark underbelly of the institution until much later in his/her employment.
+During the hiring process, prospective new-hire midwives are introduced to most aspects of the hospital regime that the hospital is particularly proud of.
+During this quasi-courtship, the midwife is not likely to discover the dark underbelly of the institution until much later in their employment.

-One of the brighter spots, which might be presented during hospital hiring is the concept of teamwork which the hospital will tout, shamelessly, without revealing any substance underlying the concept.
+One of the brighter spots that might be presented during hospital hiring is the concept of teamwork, which the hospital will tout shamelessly without revealing any substance underlying the idea.
 New clinicians are unlikely to experience a hospital's actual rendition of teamwork during the early stages of orientation.

 National Cancer Institute

-So, what do well-functioning care teams have to do with avoiding malpractice and other legal mayhem?
+So, what do well-functioning care teams have to do with avoiding malpractice and other legal involvement?
 Just about everything.
-In order to be a functioning healthcare team, the following must be incorporated: trust, patience, empathy, and regular drills specific to potential emergencies and the talents of a team of providers.
-Practice scenarios for emergency situations must be managed and debriefed on a regular basis.
+To function as a cohesive healthcare team, the following elements must be incorporated: trust, patience, empathy, and regular drills tailored to potential emergencies and the unique talents of the team's providers.
+Practice scenarios for emergencies must be regularly managed and debriefed.
 Everyone must know their role and scope in each situation and understand how every other team member will function.

 Tim Coooper unsplash img